With Easter quite literally around the corner, it's time to break out the old school recipes to some of my favourite Greek bakes.

 Cooking Time: 25 minutes

-1. Preheat oven to 180C (convection setting) and line two large baking trays (I like to use the actual oven trays) with baking paper.
+1. Preheat oven to 180C (convection setting) and line three large baking trays (I like to use the actual oven trays where I can) with baking paper.

 2. Combine the sugar and butter in the bowl of a stand mixer and beat on a medium speed for 4 minutes or until the mixture is light and fluffy.